OpcodePete/vim/vim IDE setup.md

 # Setup vim as an IDE

-This is a step by step install guide to add plug-ins to vim and learn their features.
-Or just use the `.vimrc` config.
+This is a step by step installation guide to add plug-ins and learn their features (or TL;DR simply download and use the `.vimrc` config).

 <br />